Likvido/Likvido.Kubesec/README.md

 kubesec push <file> --context <kubectl-context-name> --secret <secret-name>
 ```

-This is an example command that will push the secrets stored in the file `secret.env` to the cluster with the kubectl context name `staging-windows` using the secret name `sync-creditors`:
+This is an example command that will push the secrets stored in the file `secret.env` to the cluster with the kubectl context name `staging-win` using the secret name `sync-creditors`:
 ```
-kubesec push secrets.env --context staging-windows --secret sync-creditors
+kubesec push secrets.env --context staging-win --secret sync-creditors
 ```

 If you do not specify `--context`, then it will use whatever context is currently active in kubectl